os-js/manual.os-js.org/src/v3/guide/login/README.md

 You can customize the login screen both visually and functionally.

-You can also override it entirely by providing your own handler.
+You can also [replace it entirely](#replace) by providing your own adapter.

 ![Login Screen Example](example.png)

 ## Basics

-In your client configuration you can override certain aspects of the login:
+In your client configuration (`src/client/config.js`) you can override certain aspects of the login:

 ```json
 {